HarbourMasters/Shipwright/README.md

 ### Running The Ship of Harkinian

 Launch the game.
 If the window immediately closes, or if there are visual artifacts, you may have selected the wrong rom in the OTRGui tool.

+You can enable a taskbar by pressing F1, and you can enter fullscreen mode by pressing F11 (on OpenGL) or Alt+Enter (on DirectX).

 Currently, DirectX 11 and OpenGL is supported.
 Change the renderer by opening the `shipofharkinian.ini` configuration file in notepad and add `sdl` to `gfx backend` for OpenGL or leave blank for DirectX.